11 Vote

 How to send emails to multiple recipients

-How can I send an email to multiple recipients without having all recipients get to see the entire list of email addresses of all the other recipients?
+How can I send an email to multiple recipients without all recipients seeing the entire list of email addresses of all the other recipients?

 A bad idea is to use the field "TO" and to write all of the e-mail addresses in this field like that: